 I have always been a problem solver.
-I was helping my friend make appetizers for a party once and needed a baking rack to make brown sugar encrusted bacon…yumm!
-All the racks were in use so I improvised a rack by pinching up rows in a sheet of heavy aluminum foil.
+I was helping my friend make appetizers for a party once and needed a baking rack to make brown sugar encrusted bacon…yummy!
+All the racks were in use, so I improvised a rack by pinching up rows in a sheet of heavy aluminum foil, instant baking rack!

 Thankfully, things are different now.
-The fees are now $260.00 or less for a provisional patent that gives you some protection and the right to label your invention ‘patent pending’.
-I was able to file for the provisional patent myself.
-The provisional patent gave me a year to do the research to see if my mirror was something that consumers would want.
+The fees are now $260.00 or less to file a provisional patent application that gives you some protection and the right to label your invention ‘patent pending’.
+I was able to file for the PPA myself.
+The PPA gave me a year to do the research to see if my mirror was something that consumers would want.

-After confirming for myself there is a market for my new idea I decided to spend the money to convert my provisional patent into a non-provisional patent.
-You must do the conversion within the year too.
-You don’t have to do a provisional patent and it does take a year off of the overall 20 year patent period, but it does provide the flexibility to identify if you do have a market while providing some protection and without a huge investment.
+After confirming for myself there is a market for my new idea, I decided to spend the money to convert my PPA into a non-provisional patent.
+You must do the conversion within the year.
+You don’t have to do a PPA, and it does take a year off the overall 20-year patent period, but it does provide the flexibility to identify if you do have a market while providing some protection and without a huge investment.

 Let me caution you that the year goes fast because you must do extensive research to prove to yourself that there is a need for your invention and that the public will buy it.
 You must also be honest with yourself about what you find.
 There is no point in investing in something that doesn’t have a market.